+Application : Applied

-Applied PP Oversight of the internal audit function by the AC The AChee disease and full accepte the IAD to account officiality acceptable The AC has direct and full access to the IAD to ensure effective oversight of the Company's internal audit function, which plays an important role in testing the adequacy and integrity of the Group's internal control system.
+Explanation on application of the practice Oversight of the internal audit function by the AC The AC has direct and full access to the IAD to ensure effective oversight of the Company's internal audit function, which plays an important role in testing the adequacy and integrity of the Group's internal control system.
 The Head of IAD reports functionally to the AC, and administratively to the GCEO.
 His/her appointment to or removal from the said position is subject to the approval of the AC.
 The performance of IAD is also evaluated by the AC annually.
 The AC also reviews the internal audit plans and approves the budget for the internal audit function to ensure that IAD has adequate and quality resources to execute its plans effectively.
-Internal audit reports are submitted by IAD to the AC for review on a quarterly basis, and management is required to ensure that corrective measures are taken to address the internal audit issues within the agreed timeline. red to complete the columns below.
-Non-large companies are encouraged elow.
+Internal audit reports are submitted by IAD to the AC for review on a quarterly basis, and management is required to ensure that corrective measures are taken to address the internal audit issues within the agreed timeline.

+Explanation for : departure

+Large companies are requir to complete the columns be red to complete the columns below.
+Non-large companies are encouraged rlow.

+Measure :

+Timeframe :